NFL Rumors: Drew Brees Will Retire After This Season, Move Into Broadcasting

 Schefter went into further detail on Sunday NFL Countdown, noting that many expected Brees to call it quits in the last offseason, but he came back for one last run at a Super Bowl.
 His retirement now seems more certain as Brees has reportedly already lined up a post-NFL gig.

 “They thought that last year and he surprised them in March by deciding to come back,” Schefter said, via Bleacher Report.

 “This time, he’s got a signed contract with NBC.
 This time, he’s another year older.
 This time, he’s played through the 11 fractured ribs, the punctured lung.
 It’s been a difficult, physical season and I think most people still believe that this will be the final season for Drew Brees in New Orleans and in the NFL before he turns to the broadcast booth.”

 It could be a challenging conclusion to what is a certain Hall of Fame career.
-The Saints enter the last week of the 2020 campaign in contention for the top overall seed in the NFC, but will need to rely heavily on Brees and the passing attack after running back Alvin Kamara tested positive for COVID-19.
+The Saints enter the last week of the 2020 campaign in contention for the top overall seed in the NFC, but they will need to rely heavily on Brees and the passing attack after running back Alvin Kamara tested positive for COVID-19.
 As ESPN reported, the team’s entire running back position group will be out as well due to being in close contact with Kamara prior to his positive test.

-Along with Kamara, backups Latavius Murray and Dwayne Washington as well as fullback Michael Burton were placed on the reserve/COVID-19 list this weekend, ESPN reported.
-The Saints will also be without running backs coach Joel Thomas, who did not travel with the team and will not coach in Sunday’s contest.
+Along with Kamara, backups Latavius Murray and Dwayne Washington, as well as fullback Michael Burton, were placed on the reserve/COVID-19 list this weekend, ESPN reported.
+The Saints will also be without running back coach Joel Thomas, who did not travel with the team and will not coach in Sunday’s contest.